Local. Independent. Physician-Owned Since 1949.

 Winter eye care tips by Donald McCormack, M.D.

 Frigid temperatures and seasonal winter weather have finally settled into Boulder County.
-Along with Colorado’s beautiful winters come the risk that dropping temperatures, harsher winds, and dryer air will negatively impact our eyes’ health.
+Along with Colorado’s beautiful winters, there is a risk that dropping temperatures, harsher winds, and dryer air will negatively impact our eyes’ health.
 Bright sun, reflective snow, and traveling to higher elevations also present unique challenges.
-That’s why it’s important to pay special attention to eye health during the colder months.
+That’s why paying special attention to eye health during the colder months is essential.

-Here are the most common problems, along with tips to help you take good care of your eyes this winter.
+Here are the most common problems and tips to help you take good care of your eyes this winter.

 Dry Eyes in Winter